Chah, Zanskar

-Chah (also Cha) is a small village in the Lungnak valley in Zanskar tehsil, Kargil district, Ladakh, India.
+Chah (also Cha) is a small village and one of tehsil in the Lungnak valley, Zanskar district, Ladakh, India.
 The village is situated at the base of a mountain range on the right bank of the Tsarap River.
 It is located on the Padum-Darcha road, 47 km south from Padum.

 Description

 Chah (elevation 3,920 m) is a small village in the Lungnak valley on the right bank of the Tsarap River.
 It is located at a distance of 47 km from Padum on the Padum-Darcha road.
 The distance from Darcha in Lahaul is 82 km, the road climbing over the 5,091 m Shinko La pass.
 Chah village has an area of 83.80 ha.

 Demographics

 The population as of the 2011 Census was 465 with 61 households.
 Females comprised 40.2% of the population.
 The literacy rate was 56%.
 All but 2 of the 465 persons belonged to scheduled tribes.